Use Logstash for data streaming

 ) partitioned by (pt string);

-Step 3: Create the pipeline configuration file
+Step 3: Create a pipeline configuration file

 input { stdin {} }